Curiosity-AI-team/orca_robot/docs/DockerHelper.md

-Installing Docker on Ubuntu 20.04 involves a series of steps that will get you up and running with Docker, a powerful platform for developing, shipping, and running applications inside containers.
+Installing Docker on Ubuntu involves a series of steps that will get you up and running with Docker, a powerful platform for developing, shipping, and running applications inside containers.
 This guide will walk you through the installation process using the Docker repository to ensure you get the latest version and maintain ease of updates.

-### Prerequisites

-Before you begin, you should have:
-- A system running Ubuntu 20.04.
-- A user account with sudo privileges.

 ### Step 1: Update Your System